lynnfaraday/aresmush.com/tutorials/install/install-game.md

         export NVM_DIR="$HOME/.nvm"
         [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"

-{% include note.html content="If you already have a GitHub fork, you can pass the HTTPS clone urls to the install script: `./install <game code clone URL> <Web Portal clone URL>`   If you don't have a GitHub fork (or don't know what that even means) then just leave off those URLs." %}

 3. Enter your ares password when prompted.

 4. Enter the information about your game, as explained below.

 This will take several minutes.
 There will be a lot of spam, but eventually it will say it's done.

+{% include note.html content="If you already have a GitHub fork, you can pass the HTTPS clone urls to the install script: `./install &lt;game code clone URL> &lt;Web Portal clone URL>`   If you don't have a GitHub fork (or don't know what that even means) then just leave off those URLs." %}

 ## Game Settings